Jqmfg/Notes/IntroToLinux/Chapter9.md

 ### SUMMARY
 ___

-  * Linux is a multiuser system
+  * Linux is a multiuser system.
-  * To find the currently logged on users, you can use the ` who ` command
+  * To find the currently logged on users, you can use the ` who ` command.
-  * To find the current user ID, you can use the ` whoami ` command
+  * To find the current user ID, you can use the ` whoami ` command.
-  * The ` root ` account has full access to the system
+  * The ` root ` account has full access to the system.
-  * It is never sensible to grant full root access to a user
+  * It is never sensible to grant full root access to a user.
-  * You can assign root privileges to regular user acounts on a temporary basis using the ` sudo ` command
+  * You can assign root privileges to regular user acounts on a temporary basis using the ` sudo ` command.
-  * The shell program (bash) uses multiple startup files to create the user environment
+  * The shell program (bash) uses multiple startup files to create the user environment.
-  * Each startup file affects the interactive environment in a different way
+  * Each startup file affects the interactive environment in a different way.
-  * ` /etc/profile ` provides the global settings startup file
+  * ` /etc/profile ` provides the global settings startup file.
-  * Advantages of startup files include that they customize the user's prompt, set the user's terminal type, set the command-line shortcuts and aliases, and set the default text editor
+  * Advantages of startup files include that they customize the user's prompt, set the user's terminal type, set the command-line shortcuts and aliases, and set the default text editor.
-  * An environment variable is a character string that contains data used by one or more applications
+  * An environment variable is a character string that contains data used by one or more applications.
-  * The built-in shell variables can be customized to suit your requirements
+  * The built-in shell variables can be customized to suit your requirements.
-  * The ` histroy ` command recalls a list of previous commands which can be edited and recycled
+  * The ` histroy ` command recalls a list of previous commands which can be edited and recycled.
-  * In Linux, various keyboard shortcuts can be used at the command prompt instead of the long actual commands
+  * In Linux, various keyboard shortcuts can be used at the command prompt instead of the long actual commands.
-  * You can customize commands by creating aliases
+  * You can customize commands by creating aliases.
-  * Adding an alias to ` ~/.bashrc ` will make it available for other shells
+  * Adding an alias to ` ~/.bashrc ` will make it available for other shells.
-  * File permission can be changed by typing ` chmod permissions filename `
+  * File permission can be changed by typing ` chmod permissions filename `.
-  * File ownership is changed by typing ` chown owner filename `
+  * File ownership is changed by typing ` chown owner filename `.
-  * File group ownerships is changed by typing ` chgrp gropup filename `
+  * File group ownerships is changed by typing ` chgrp gropup filename `.